adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-getting-started.md

 here we are, we've create a page state variable for a paywall.
 Now we need to define what can be done with this paywall and how it can behave.

-## Create Action Block
+## Step 2.
+Create Action Block

 Action Block is an action flow for the paywall that will define how to get it, process, and what to do in case when something goes wrong.
+We will first prepare this action block and later, in step 3, will use it in our app flow.

 Let's start with the Action Block creating.
 We will do it with FlutterFlow Action Flow Editor:

+### Step 2.1.
+Open FlutterFlow Action Flow Editor

 1. In the right pane, click the **Actions** button.